Back to top

 Caveats and Limitations

 Only people aged 16 years and older can complete the survey People living in institutions, in households without telephones, and those with invalid/missing household addresses in the Registered Persons Database (RPDB) are excluded.
 Respondents who were unable to speak English or French or were not healthy enough (physically or mentally) to complete the interview were not surveyed.
+The Health Care Experience Survey (HCES) on which the indicator data are based has been affected by reduced surveying in 2023.
+The 2023 data are unreliable for some indicator results, so those are not reported.
+Please note that results for 2023 are based on data collected from April to December 2023 rather than during the entire calendar year.

 Comments Detailed